-Students who did not put Loughborough as their Firm choice or have missed the room reservation deadline can set preferences for accommodation.
+If Loughborough is not your Firm choice or you miss the room reservation deadline, you can set preferences for accommodation.
 Your offer will depend on several factors – availability, your preferences options and date of application.

 A number of flats in some halls have been designated as ‘quiet flats’.
 An increasing number of students each year request these and anyone living in a quiet flat would be required to cooperate.
 Noise must be restricted between 11pm – 8am.
 Please note that there may still be some environmental noise from surrounding flats or external areas.

 When applying for accommodation, designated rooms will be identified as ‘quiet’ after their room type description.